P.O. Box 122, Moraga, California 94556

 On a crisp November weekend, members of Moraga and Orinda Rotary clubs, supported by Boy Scout Troop 246 and St. Mary's Rotaractors, began the disassembly and palletizing project using jack hammers, saws and hand tools.
 Part of the project was disposing of the heavy mat material around the structure.

 The disassembly activity was also the Eagle Scout project of Odyssey of the Mind team member Colton Jang, who drew the reassembly drawings in Spanish, numbered and photographed all the pieces, and directed his troop members.

 By mid-afternoon, all the equipment had been removed, palletized and banded.
 Rotary leader Gary Irwin had previously communicated with Rolando Chavez from the Rotary Club of Montemorelos, Mexico, whose club had just built a neighborhood park but had no funds for a playground.
 Moraga Rotary funded shipping the equipment, and the Montemorelos Rotary Club received and refurbish the Moraga Commons equipment, and installed it as a gift to their community.

 A tremendous team effort for an international community service project, benefitting the children of Moraga and Montemorelos, Mexico.

 Each year in the past, Moraga Rotary gave every third grade student in the Moraga School District, Saklan School and Canyon School a hard-bound dictionary to keep for life.
 It was part of our commitment to support the education of children to make them better citizens of the world.

-Teachers have told us that they look forward to the new magazines each week, building homework and study assignments that engage the students while learning about the world around them.
+Teachers have told us that they looked forward to the new magazines each week, building homework and study assignments that engage the students while learning about the world around them.

 We then broadened this effort to include 3rd grade children in St. Anthony's School in Oakland.
 A goal, and a commitment from Moraga Rotary.

 On an overcast day in October, Moraga Rotarians and members of the Miramonte and Campolindo Interact Clubs came together at Rancho Laguna park in Moraga to build a playground train and train station.
 The playground equipment was a gift to the children and community of Moraga to recognize the 100th anniversary of Rotary International.